 "San Bernardino County Update", yellow arrowhead and "SBCounty.gov

-A small yellow and black bird is on a thin branch.
+A yellow and black bird on a tree branch.

 We would like to thank Linda McCann of Redlands for submitting exceptional photos that capture the beauty of our county.